2017-2018 Club Executive

 In 1992, the Stoney Keppel Riders Snowmobile Club had groomer operator Dan Tolhurst design a new logo, this being the “Swamp Rat”.
 This logo remains the club identifier to this date.

 On January 8, 1997, the club suffered a tragic loss when their president Bob Brady lost his life in a snowmobiling accident.
 The club nearly folded as membership declined following this horrible accident.

-The Stoney Keppel Riders are an affiliated “Club” within the Ontario Federation of Snowmobile Clubs (OFSC – District #9) and the Grey/Bruce Snowmobile Trails (GBST).
-It’s members, now numbering approximately 25, maintain approximately 150 km’s of groomed trails in the Shallow Lake/Hepworth/Kemble area.
+The Stoney Keppel Riders are an affiliated Club within the Ontario Federation of Snowmobile Clubs (OFSC – District #9).
+It’s members, now numbering approximately 25, maintain approximately 60 km’s of groomed trails in the Shallow Lake & Hepworth area.